About search listening

 Search listening is the process of using search data (usually Google data but whatever search engine is most popular in your country is best) for consumer research.

-The SEO (Search Engine Optimisation) industry started way back in 1997 and whilst its huge growth has meant that most marketers understand the concept of keywords and search behaviour, not enough use this search behaviour as a source of consumer insight.
+Search Engine Journal reckons the SEO (Search Engine Optimisation) industry started way back in 1997, though there were people working in the field as early as 1994, and whilst its huge and rapid growth has meant that most marketers understand the concept of keywords and search behaviour, not enough use this search behaviour as a source of consumer insight.
 It could – and should – be used by businesses to truly understand what people think, want, need, worry about, and so much more, feeding product/service development, product buying, store openings, brand positioning, reputation measurement, content planning, PR planning and so on.

 Traditionally, planning and research teams have defaulted research methods like surveys and focus groups.
 Then social listening came along – and that’s now the default ‘digital’ research method.
 Now, a small handful of marketers are using search listening to power their businesses.